pawlovskiii/brownie_fund_me/README.md

 ## General info

-The project is about making the first steps into Brownie, one of the most popular smart contract development platforms build based on Python.
-It's my approach to understand basic aspects of it using the FundMe contract as an example.
-Previously I worked with Web3.py, which gave me experience on some of the aspects that brownie does under the hood.
+This project is about continuing the journey in the brownie ecosystem.
+I mainly focused on a new FundMe contract to further improve my Solidity skills.
+I also worked with Rinkeby Etherscan to verify contracts, did mocks and mainnet-forks.

 ## Learned experience during the project